polkadot-js/docs/docs/substrate/errors.md

 - **interface**: `api.errors.staking.NoUnlockChunk.is`
 - **summary**:    Can not rebond without unlocking chunks.

+### TooManyNominators
+- **interface**: `api.errors.staking.TooManyNominators.is`
+- **summary**:    There are too many nominators in the system.
+Governance needs to adjust the staking settings  to keep things safe for the runtime.

 ### TooManyTargets
 - **interface**: `api.errors.staking.TooManyTargets.is`
 - **summary**:    Too many nomination targets supplied.

+### TooManyValidators
+- **interface**: `api.errors.staking.TooManyValidators.is`
+- **summary**:    There are too many validators in the system.
+Governance needs to adjust the staking settings  to keep things safe for the runtime.

 ___